joffreybesos/d2r-mapview/README.md

 - A log file `log.txt` is generated in the same folder as the executable.
 - You can also set debug logging to `true` in `settings.ini` for verbose logging.
 - Go to the discord server if you need further help <https://discord.gg/qEgqyVW3uj>
-- Tested and working on Diablo 2 Resurrected `1.0.67358`
+- Tested and working on Diablo 2 Resurrected `1.0.67554`

-**Warning: The keyboard and/or mouse hook could not be activated; some parts of the script will not function**:
+Error message `Warning: The keyboard and/or mouse hook could not be activated; some parts of the script will not function`:
 This happens with certain antivirus where it will block hotkeys, you may need to 'allow' the script for hotkeys to work.

-If you are having trouble with the map server, refer to troubleshooting steps at [SERVER.md](SERVER.md)

 ## Licence